kovidgoyal/calibre/manual/conversion.rst

 table of contents, check the :guilabel:`Do not add detected chapters` option.

 If less than the :guilabel:`Chapter threshold` number of chapters were detected, calibre will then add any hyperlinks it finds in the input document to the Table of Contents.
-This often works well many input documents include a hyperlinked Table of Contents right at the start.
+This often works well: many input documents include a hyperlinked Table of Contents right at the start.
 The :guilabel:`Number of links` option can be used to control this behavior.
 If set to zero, no links are added.
 If set to a number greater than zero, at most that number of links is added.